earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

 ## Data Crop vs. Map Zoom

-A better approach is to crop our data to a study region.
-That way we aren't retaining information that we done need which will make plotting faster.
+A better approach is to crop your data to a study region.
+That way you aren't retaining information that you done need which will make plotting faster.

-Let's walk through the steps that we did above, this time cropping and cleaning up our data as we go.
+Let's walk through the steps that you did above, this time cropping and cleaning up your data as you go.

 ```r